Developing Content with Clients

-We will than develop an attention grabbing Headline.
-This is the first and sometimes only text a customer will read so it has to grab the attention, make it clear what you offer and encourage customers to read on.
+We will then develop an attention-grabbing headline.
+This is the first and sometimes only text a customer will read so it has to grab the attention, make it clear what you offer, and encourage customers to read on.
 The body of the text should tell the story about what you can provide and why they should choose you.

-Lastly, the text has to be easy to read with short punchy paragraphs and sub headings to break up subject matters.
-Colours can also make a difference, using a dark text out of a light background is much easier to read that a light text on a dark background.
+Lastly, the text has to be easy to read with short punchy paragraphs and subheadings to break up subject matters.
+Colours can also make a difference, using dark text out of a light background is much easier to read than light text on a dark background.

-Once your site has been live for a few weeks, we you can track (using Google Analytics) how many readers are visiting your pages and how long they stay on each page.
-Any pages that readers are leaving quickly, we will need to asses why the copy isn’t working and make any changes necessary.
+Once your site has been live for a few weeks, we can track (using Google Analytics) how many readers are visiting your pages and how long they stay on each page.
+For any pages that readers are leaving quickly, we will need to assess why the copy isn’t working and make any changes necessary.

-Copy written on day one of a new site may not be applicable in 6 months time, you copy needs to constantly reflect your offering and be kept upto date to ensure your customers are not mislead or disappointed.
+Copywritten on day one of a new site may not be applicable in 6 months’ time, your copy needs to constantly reflect your offering and be kept up to date to ensure your customers are not misled or disappointed.

-Chatsworth Web Design Services, can provide as much or as little support you need going forward with your website content.
+Chatsworth Media, can provide as much or as little support you need going forward with your website content.
 We can set up monthly or quarterly reviews or you can have a more informal arrangement where you give us a call if you need our help.